Ani Motion inserted. Add the attribute data-ani or data-ani-progress to any instance and give it a value such as fade.

 The Challenge

-After repositioning the Adaki brand and launching our first products, we needed a way to see all our data in one place.
+After repositioning the Adaki brand and launching my first products, I needed a way to see all the data in one place.
 This meant creating a holistic view from multiple, very different data sources, each with its own schema and language.
-We needed to consolidate everything into a format that could be accessed through a single, simple chat interface.
+I needed to consolidate everything into a format that could be accessed through a single, simple chat interface.

 The Concept

-Our plan was to use n8n to connect multiple AI agents capable of interpreting and processing data in a consistent, intuitive way.
-By integrating with the Telegram API, the interface would allow the agents to not only report on the data, but also generate actionable insights that we could implement, test, and refine over time.
+My plan was to use n8n to connect multiple AI agents capable of interpreting and processing data in a consistent, intuitive way.
+By integrating with the Telegram API, the interface would allow the agents to not only report on the data, but also generate actionable insights that I could implement, test, and refine over time.

 Considerations

-With a potentially massive dataset over time and limitations on AI context windows, there were several key challenges to solve:
+With a potentially massive dataset over time and limitations on AI context windows, I had several key challenges to solve:

-• How do we create consistency in the model’s responses?
+• How do I create consistency in the model’s responses?

 • Some data is richer from manual exports than from API calls.
-How do we handle both manually and automatically ingested data?
+How do I handle both manually and automatically ingested data?

-• How do we avoid hitting rate limits with a large dataset?
+• How do I avoid hitting rate limits with a large dataset?

-• How do we save insights for future reference to avoid re-running large datasets?
+• How do I save insights for future reference to avoid re-running large datasets?

-• How do we access the agent without building a dedicated chat infrastructure?
+• How do I access the agent without building a dedicated chat infrastructure?

 Step 2

-To make the agent effective, we started by giving it access to data in a simple, intuitive way.
+To make the agent effective, I started by giving it access to data in a simple, intuitive way.
 This began with a Supabase SQL database.
-We needed both manual and automated data fetching, so we built a manual upload process through Google Drive alongside scheduled cron jobs to pull data from multiple APIs, including Google Analytics, Plausible, X, Shopify, and Sender.
+I needed both manual and automated data fetching, so I built a manual upload process through Google Drive alongside scheduled cron jobs to pull data from multiple APIs, including Google Analytics, Plausible, X, Shopify, and Sender.

-Since each platform recorded data in a different schema, we normalised everything before inserting it into the database.
+Since each platform recorded data in a different schema, I normalised everything before inserting it into the database.
 This was done without AI to keep costs down and ensure consistent results.

-Sending all data to the model for every query wasn’t practical, so we split the work across multiple agents.
-The master agent had access to three core tools: SQL Tool (secondary agent), Add to Memory (inserts insights into a separate database), Recall from Memory (retrieves stored long-term insights)
+Sending all data to the model for every query wasn’t practical, so I split the work across multiple agents.
+The master agent had access to three core tools: SQL Tool (secondary agent), Add to Memory (insert insights into a separate database), and Recall from Memory (retrieve stored long-term insights).

-Once the SQL tool returned results, the master agent evaluated whether it had enough information to answer the user’s request.
+Once the SQL tool returned results, the master agent evaluated whether it had enough information to answer the request.
 If not, it would run additional queries.
-Once it had the necessary data, it produced a report with actionable insights tailored to the query.
+When it had the necessary data, it produced a report with actionable insights tailored to the query.

 Step 3